Intercept Pharmaceuticals Reports Second Quarter 2017 Financial Results and Provides Business Update

 Conference call scheduled for 8:30 a.m.
 ET today

-NEW YORK, Aug.
-04, 2016 (GLOBE NEWSWIRE) -- Intercept Pharmaceuticals, Inc. (Nasdaq:ICPT), a biopharmaceutical company focused on the development and commercialization of novel therapeutics to treat non-viral, progressive liver diseases, today reported financial results for the three and six months ended June 30, 2016 and provided other general business updates.
+NEW YORK, July 31, 2017 (GLOBE NEWSWIRE) -- Intercept Pharmaceuticals, Inc. (Nasdaq:ICPT), a biopharmaceutical company focused on the development and commercialization of novel therapeutics to treat progressive non-viral liver diseases, today reported financial results for the three months ended June 30, 2017, and provided other general business updates.

 Ocaliva Commercial Update

 Intercept recorded $30.4 million of worldwide net Ocaliva sales in the second quarter of 2017.

 Net U.S. Ocaliva sales were $27.9 million for the second quarter of 2017.

 Ocaliva was approved by the U.S. Food and Drug Administration (FDA) in May 2016 for the treatment of primary biliary cholangitis (PBC) in combination with ursodeoxycholic acid (UDCA) in adults with an inadequate response to UDCA or as monotherapy in adults unable to tolerate UDCA.
 Intercept commercially launched Ocaliva in the United States in June 2016 and in conjunction launched Interconnect®, a comprehensive, personalized program that connects patients with dedicated care coordinators who help them understand their disease and provides treatment support and, for eligible patients, financial assistance options.

 Net ex-U.S. international Ocaliva sales were $2.5 million for the second quarter of 2017.